 Many gardeners like growing turtlehead Chelone around the perimeter of their vegetable gardens, as deer are not interested in them.
 Their late summer blooms provide plenty of delicious nectar for butterflies and hummingbirds, making them a favorite of nature lovers.

 Turtlehead plants divide easily and enjoy a deep layer of organic mulch.
-Turtleheads also do best in USDA planting zones 4-7.
+Turtleheads also do best in USDA planting zones 4 through 7.
 They are not suited for desert-like conditions and will not survive in the southwestern United States.